rclone/rclone/docs/content/chunker.md

 This scheme guarantees that operations can be run in parallel and look from outside as atomic.
-A similar method with hidden temporary chunks is used for other operations (copy/move/rename etc).
+A similar method with hidden temporary chunks is used for other operations (copy/move/rename, etc.).
 If an operation fails, hidden chunks are normally destroyed, and the target composite file stays intact.

 When a composite file download is requested, chunker transparently